pangenome/odgi/docs/rst/commands/odgi_prune.rst

 | **-y, --drop-empty-paths**
 | Remove empty paths from the graph.

+| **-S, --split-paths**
+| When pruning nodes/edges, keep the surviving paths by splitting them into subpaths (named *PATH:START-END*) at every removed node and edge, instead of dropping all paths.
+Without **-S** or **-A**, pruning removes every path from the output (a warning is printed) because removing a node or an edge breaks the paths that traverse it.

+| **-A, --drop-affected-paths**
+| When pruning nodes/edges, drop only the paths that traverse a removed node or edge, keeping the untouched paths intact, instead of dropping all paths.
+Mutually exclusive with **-S, --split-paths**.

 | **-m, --cut-tips-min-depth**\ =\ *N*
 | Remove nodes which are graph tips and have less than *N* path depth.